jerbarnes/nordial/word_level/guidelines.md

 #### copula

 The copula være/vera/vere is a common dialectal indicator.
 It is marked with the label *copula*.
-Different varitities of "være".
+We only mark dialectally interesting, non-standard versions of the copula, such as "e" and "værra", etc.

 &ensp;&ensp;&ensp;&ensp;\[...\] at de **e**(copula) rare så klare de ikkje å forstå at de faktisk **e**(copula) rare og bare starta å shittalka tebake'